gnuradio/hugo-website/content/grcon/grcon19/about.md

 ## Social Events

 We are proud to continue GRCon’s tradition of high-quality social events, which provide an opportunity to network & get to know others in the community.
 Turnout at GRCon socials is very high year after year, and we look forward to once again offering a fun and unique experience.
-Planned social events for 2019 include a Monday night social at the hotel featureing an "Art Battle", and Thursday night Biergarten in the Davidson Saturn V hall, under a massive Saturn V rocket.
+Planned social events for 2019 include a Monday night social at the hotel, and Thursday night Biergarten in the Davidson Saturn V hall, under a massive Saturn V rocket.

 ## Amateur Radio License Exam